Shery573/Shery573/README.md

 # Hello, I'm Sheheryar Tariq! 👋

-I'm a passionate software engineer with a focus on cross-platform app development using Flutter.
+I'm a passionate software engineer with a focus on cross-platform app development using SwiftUI, UIKit, Flutter.
 My expertise extends to backend development with Node.js, Express.js, and databases like PostgreSQL, MongoDB, and Firebase.
 I'm enthusiastic about creating innovative and user-friendly applications that make a difference.

 ## 🔧 Technologies & Tools

-- **Frontend:** Flutter
+- **Frontend:** SwiftUI, UIKit, Flutter
 - **Backend:** Node.js, Express.js
 - **Databases:** PostgreSQL, MongoDB, Firebase
 - **Other Technologies:** Git, Docker, REST APIs, GraphQL